Do you plan to move your blog from WordPress.com to a self-hosted website that you can get from WordPress.org?

 Step 1: Export WordPress.com content

-Before moving your existing content and media files to your new site, you need to export posts, pages, and categories, etc. from WordPress.com.
+Before moving your existing content and media files to your new site, you need to export posts, pages, categories, etc., from WordPress.com.

-Firstly, sign in to your WordPress.com blog and click on the WP Admin.
+First, log into your WordPress.com blog and click on the WP Admin section.

-Here on the left-hand sidebar of the dashboard, Click on Tools and select Export.
+On the left, in the dashboard sidebar, click on Tools and select Export.

-If you want to export all pages, posts, and categories, press Export all button.
-Wait for some time, and you’ll see a successful download message and a download link that will contain a .zip file that includes all posts, pages, media files, navigation menus, and more.
+If you want to export all pages, posts, and categories, press the Export all button.
+Wait for some time, and you’ll see the message “Your export was successful!” and a download link that will contain a .zip file that includes all posts, pages, media files, navigation menus, and more.
 Remember the file location, as you’re going to use this file to import content in your new self-hosted site.

-Now to import content to your new website, you’re required to unzip the downloaded file and import each .xml file separately.
+To import content to your new website, you have to unzip the downloaded file and import each .xml file separately.